CarawaysClass/carawaysclass.github.io/itse1302/itse1302-2018-syllabus.md

 Generally, students completing this course will be able to:

 1. Design computer programs
-2. Write computer programs
+2. Develop (write) computer programs
 3. Test computer programs
+4. Implement computer programs
-4. Document computer programs
+5. Document computer programs

 ## Corequisites
 - ITSC 1301 or COSC 1301 or BCIS 1305 (for Business majors only) Department Approval.